rjaks/lms/README.md

-# lms
+# Library Management System

-Library Management System
+In partial fulfillment of the requirements in DSA